AnyChart/docs.anychart.com/Quick_Start/Quick_Start.md

 ## The result
 ###See the result
 After all these steps you should have the following result.
-You can launch and explore this example further [here](https://playground.anychart.com/acdvf-docs/7.3.1/samples/quick_start_pie-plain).

 {sample}quick\_start\_pie{sample}
 ###Full source code